 If you’ve encountered Meiji’s Kinoko No Yama (mushroom-shaped chocolate snack), Orion’s Choco Boy chocolate mushroom will not seem foreign to you.

-Besides the novelty of eating a mushroom-shaped confection (something kids enjoy), what makes this one of the popular Korean snacks is its awesome combination of sweet chocolate and crunchy biscuit.
 The milk chocolate mushroom caps is pleasantly sweet, not overpowering.
 This balances well with the brittle, crunchy stalk that has hints of vanilla flavoring.
 Its mushroom design also makes it quite easy to eat.

 30. Orion My Gummy Jelly Peach

 With its adorable shape and yummy flavor, Orion’s My Gummy Jelly Peach is one of the best Korean snacks for kids and those who have a sweet tooth.
-It smells fruity and each bite gives you a pleasant sugar rush.
-The soft and chewy texture makes it a favorite among adults, too.

 Korean snacks with unique and interesting flavors